MykolaPinchuk/natality/README.md

-# This is a project to predict baby weight using few variables, known before birth date.
+# This is a project to predict baby weight using a few variables, known before birth date.

 I build a simple XGBoost model and deploy it on GCP via AppEngine.
 Model is served via Flask web-app.
 This repo contains everything needed to build and deploy such a model.
 This process will take 2-4 minutes.
 To do this, follow the steps below: